Don’t Let Money Ruin Your Marriage: Financial Advice for Newlyweds

 As you’ve started your lives together, you and your partner have probably figured out that money makes you both a little crazy.

 Spending habits, different financial goals, and learning the power struggle when your spouse makes more or less than you.
 These questions can add unnecessary strain to your marriage.
 Don’t let your financial differences ruin your relationship by using these simple tips:

 Simply talking about your financial goals, habits, and concerns is a great place to start.
 Money gets complicated when two lives are joined together.
 And just like in your relationship, communication is key.
-Be willing and open to discuss your differences in order to come together and set goals.
+Be willing and open to discuss your differences to come together and set goals.